antronerds/r2-tutorials/docs/index.rst

 R2 Tutorials: |version|
 ====================

 These are the tutorials for R2; a biologist friendly, web based genomics analysis and visualization application developed by Jan Koster at the department of Oncogenomics in the Academic Medical Center (AMC) Amsterdam, the Netherlands.
-You can start exploring the gene expression data by following the numbered options in the center.
-For citations, please include the following webcite: 'R2: Genomics Analysis and Visualization Platform (http://r2.amc.nl)'
+For citations, please include the following webcite: 'R2: Genomics Analysis and Visualization Platform (http://r2.amc.nl http://r2platform.com)'

 Copyright (c) 2006-2016 Jan Koster